[?] Subscribe To This Site

 • Fatigue

-Unlike a seasonal flu or cold, the H1N1 virus includes diarrhea and vomiting in over 25% of the cases seen, sometimes severe.
+But unlike seasonal flu or a cold, the H1N1 virus included diarrhea and vomiting in over 25% of cases seen, often times quite severely.

--Also, unlike seasonal flu, 25% of the deaths and over 50% of the hospitalizations are among young children and adults under 25.
+-Also, unlike seasonal flu, 25% of deaths and over 50% of hospitalizations were among young children and adults under the age of 25.

-Are Some Swine Flu Symptoms Worse Than Others?
+Were Some Swine Flu Symptoms Worse Than Others ?

--Yes, even more so when seen in children and young adults, and in some cases may even be life threatening.
+- Yes , even more so when seen in children and young adults, and in some cases even life threatening.

 • Trouble waking up